Frank Markham

 Sir Sydney Frank Markham (19 October 1897 – 13 October 1975) was a British politician who represented three constituencies, each on behalf of a different party, in Parliament.
+He was elected as the Labour member for Chatham from 1929, and defected to the National Labour Organisation by the 1931 election, at which he was returned as the member for Nottingham South.
+He served until his defeat in 1945.
+He then joined the Conservative Party, and was the MP for Buckingham from 1951 to 1964.

+Background

 Born in Stony Stratford, he left school at the age of fourteen.
 Following service in France, Greece and Mesopotamia during the First World War, he was awarded a commission, and left the Army in 1921.
 He studied at Wadham College, Oxford and then became an assistant to Sir Sidney Lee with his work on Shakespeare.
 He later became Secretary, then President, of the Museums Association.

+Political career

 Having fought Guildford for Labour in 1924, he was elected for that party at the 1929 general election as MP for Chatham, and defected with Ramsay MacDonald to become a National Labour MP just before standing down at the 1931 general election.
 It was under these colours that he was elected for Nottingham South in 1935.
 He lost this seat standing as a 'National Independent' in the 1945 general election, following the official dissolution of National Labour.

 At the 1950 general election, he stood as the Conservative candidate in the Buckingham constituency, but failed to unseat the sitting Labour Member of Parliament, Aidan Crawley.
 However, at the 1951 general election, he beat Crawley by a majority of only 54 votes.
 He held the seat with narrow majorities at the 1955 election and at the 1959 election and stood down before the 1964 general election.